Manage and respond to security alerts in Azure Security Center

 Security Center automatically collects, analyzes, and integrates log data from your Azure resources, the network, and connected partner solutions, like firewall and endpoint protection solutions, to detect real threats and reduce false positives.
 A list of prioritized security alerts is shown in Security Center along with the information you need to quickly investigate the problem and recommendations for how to remediate an attack.

-For more information about how Security Center detection capabilities work, read Azure Security Center Detection Capabilities.
+For more information about how Security Center detection capabilities work, see How Azure Security Center detects and responds to threats.

-You can filter alerts based on date, state, and severity.
-Filtering alerts can be useful for scenarios where you need to narrow the scope of security alerts show.
+To filter the alerts shown, click Filter, and from the Filter blade that opens, select the filter options that you want to apply.
+The list updates according to the selected filter.
+Filtering can be very helpful.
 For example, you might you want to address security alerts that occurred in the last 24 hours because you are investigating a potential breach in the system.

 Respond to security alerts